Miss Iceland: Miss Universe Iceland

 In 2016, Jorge Esteban (President of PageantSmart Interview Consulting) and Manuela Osk Hardardottir (former Miss Iceland 2002) were awarded the franchise for Miss Universe Iceland by the Miss Universe Organization.
-The 2020 Miss Universe Iceland competition was held on Friday, October 23, 2020, at Gamla Bio in downtown Reykjavik.
+The 2020 Miss Universe Iceland competition was held on Friday, October 23, 2020, at Gamla Bio in downtown Reykjavík.
 The winner was 21 year old Elísabet Hulda Snorradóttir, a second year student at the University of Iceland, majoring in Chinese Studies.
 She represented Iceland at the Miss Universe 2020 competition.
 She succeeds Birta Abiba Þórhallsdóttir, Miss Universe Iceland 2019, who placed in the Top 10 at Miss Universe 2019, the highest placement for Iceland since 1962.
-The Miss Universe Iceland 2021 competition will be held in Reykjavik on September 29, 2021.
+The Miss Universe Iceland 2021 competition will be held in Reykjavík on September 29, 2021.
 The winner will go on to compete at the 70th Miss Universe competition in Eilat, Israel scheduled for December 2021.
 Previously the Miss Iceland (Ungfru Island) pageant would select the representative to Miss Universe.

 Began 2023 the Miss Universe Iceland became the main title of Ungfrú Ísland titleholder after the organizers took over the defunct brand.